 Work package 13

-Building on previous work in the Theme, WP13 will advance the ecogenomic samplers and NA sensors to a pre-commercial level.
-This WP will produce full-scale prototypes capable of carrying out live trials in real-world environments.
-This WP will not only include the lessons learned in the previous WPs in this theme, but also coordinate with the other technical themes – especially Theme 4 – to ensure that the prototypes developed are in line with best practices and fully compatible with the other TechOceanS technology suites and targeted platforms.
+Building on previous work in the theme, WP13 advanced the ecogenomic samplers and NA sensors to a pre-commercial level.
+This WP produced full-scale prototypes capable of live trials in real-world environments.
+It incorporated lessons learned from the previous WPs in this theme and coordinated with the other technical themes—especially Theme 4—to ensure that the prototypes developed aligned with best practices and were fully compatible with the other TechOceanS technology suites and targeted platforms.

 Lead: